-Using a wide variety of methods, astronomers have discovered nearly 2,000 exoplanets to date, largely with ground-based radial velocity surveys and the search for transits with the Kepler mission.
+Using a wide variety of methods, astronomers have discovered over 3,000 exoplanets to date (and counting) largely with ground-based radial velocity surveys and the search for transits with the Kepler mission.
 Based upon these discoveries, our understanding of how planetary systems form and evolve has radically changed.
 Astronomers have found “hot Jupiters”, massive planets orbiting very close to their host stars, with orbital periods of a few days; they have also found “SuperEarths”, planets with diameters a few times that of the Earth.
 Models of planet formation, based upon studies of our own Solar System, did not predict that either of these kinds of objects would exist.
 Astronomers have also found planets in binary star systems, planets on highly eccentric orbits, and planets around dead stars — all new discoveries that were unexpected.

 |Masses of discovered exoplanets by duration of orbit (planet year) compared to the Solar System.
 Data can be found at http://exoplanetarchive.ipac.caltech.edu|